International Short Film Jury 2020

 Lemohang Jeremiah Mosese

 Lemohang Jeremiah Mosese is a filmmaker and artist from Lesotho, currently based in Berlin.
 He works also as an author, director and cinematographer.
 His award-winning short films and video art works have been presented internationally.
 Mosese’s long film essay Mother, I am Suffocating.
 This is My Last Film About You. celebrated its premiere in 2019 at the Berlinale Forum.
-His feature film This Is Not A Burial, It's A Resurrection was screened at the International Film Festivals in Venice and Rotterdam, the Museum of Modern Art “MOMA” as well as at the Sundance Film Festival.
+His feature film This Is Not A Burial, It's A Resurrection was screened at the International Film Festivals in Venice and Rotterdam, the Museum of Modern Art “MOMA”.
+At the Sundance Film Festival 2020 it won the World Cinema Dramatic Special Jury Award for Visionary Filmmaking.

 Mosese is an alumnus of Berlinale Talent Campus (2012) and was a participant of the “Focus Features Africa First”, the “Realness Screenwriter’s Residency”, the “Final Cut Venice” and “Venice Biennale Cinema College” as well as “Cannes L’Atelier”.